Damodark/carelinktech/README.md

 # CareLink Tech – IT Consulting Website

-A secure, container-ready Django website for **CareLink Tech** – built with heart and logic.
+A secure, container-ready Django website for **Tech destination** – built with heart and logic.

 ## 🔧 Technologies Used
 - Python 3.12